-We offer music mastering in Fort Collins, Northern Colorado for $40 a track.
-Our one-on-one service provides an educational and informative alternative to mastering your music online.
+We offer music mastering in Fort Collins, Northern Colorado for $50 a track.
+Our informative, one-on-one service lets you talk to us about your music & your aims.
+More here.

 In December, I wrote an electronic music track for a European music library looking for “fist-pumping” dance music with a “catchy hook” and “feel-good” vibe.

 When it came to mastering, I paid close attention to the punch of the kick drum and the general presence of the top line and bass – much needed ingredients for exciting “big room” house music in the style of Avicii and Swedish House Mafia.
 I also tested the mix in mono, ensuring good compatibility with all smartphone and TV speakers.

 Hear it before and after mastering.
 Listen on the best sound system you have available to you.